debbie-tommy/CTF-Learn/DefensiveSec.md

 A company can also use a SIEM (Security information and Event Management) tool.

 - which gathers security-related information and events from various sources and presents them in one dashboard.
 If the SIEM finds something suspicious, an alert will be generated.

+- There are many open-source databases out there, like AbuseIPDB, and Cisco Talos Intelligence, where you can perform a reputation and location check for the IP address.
+Most security analysts use these tools to aid them with alert investigations.
+You can also make the Internet safer by reporting the malicious IPs, for example, on AbuseIPDB.
+### Approaching CTFs

+ Usually, Shinigami has to navigate through the events and locate the "flag."
+ A flag is a series of characters with a format like this: "THM{RANDOM_WORDS}".